-- 1.1.
-What is the advantage of going to a big shopping centre? - 1.2.
-Work in pairs and match the vocabulary with the definitions.
+1.1.
+What is the advantage of going to a big shopping centre?

-1) boutique a) things which appeal to or are designed for people with higher income 2) high street/ main street b) a street of a town where most of the shops are 3) discount c) food which is prepared and served very quickly 4) a good deal d) here, a good price of something 5) vast e) full of people or things 6) fast food f) things which appeal to or are designed for people with lower income 7) upmarket g) a small shop that sells fashionable items 8) downmarket h) a reduction in the price 9) crowded i) extremely large
+1) boutique a) things which appeal to or are designed for people with higher income 2) high street/ main street b) a street of a town where most of the shops are 3) discount c) food which is prepared and served very quickly 4) a good deal d) here, a good price of something 5) vast e) full of people or things

+6) fast food f) things which appeal to or are designed for people with lower income 7) upmarket g) a small shop that sells fashionable items 8) downmarket h) a reduction in the price 9) crowded i) extremely large